MongoEngine/flask-mongoengine/docs/flask_config.md

 complexity and bugs.
 If you use any deprecated connection settings approach, you should update your application configuration.

-By default, flask-mongoengine open the connection when extension is instantiated, but you can configure it to open connection only on first database access by setting the ``'connect'`` dictionary parameter or its ``MONGODB_CONNECT`` flat equivalent to ``False``.
+By default, flask-mongoengine2 open the connection when extension is instantiated, but you can configure it to open connection only on first database access by setting the ``'connect'`` dictionary parameter or its ``MONGODB_CONNECT`` flat equivalent to ``False``.